nicm42/100-days-of-code-v2/log3.md

 I went on the Scrimba discord to ask about whether it was a good idea to move getData to App and there was an answer to someone else asking something similar!
 So I moved it and then played with httpstat.us to test out error messages when the API errors.
 Despite adding more tests for those, Jest coverage still says a I have a few lines not tested - even though I'm definitely testing them, in one case I'm finding it based on the text, so it's definitely covered!

 **Day 40: 18th May 2021**
 Some googling and playing with the API meant I found how to search by title or author (but you can't search by both).
-I adddd that into the app, and also a dropdown so you can say which you're searching by.
+I added that into the app, and also a dropdown so you can say which you're searching by.
 A load of tests need adding to test the API is including them, but that's for another day.

+**Day 41: 19th May 2021**
+I had a load of error messages on my axios tests, so I started one from scratch and managed to get rid of the error.
+And the other one that came up complaining about act().
+But my tests are passing when they shouldn't be and going to the catch, which is probably related.
+But that will be a problem for another day.